 Marlabs identified as a Relevant Provider in the ISG Provider Lens™ Quadrant study on 'Marketing Technology (MarTech) - Solutions and Services 2022'

-PISCATAWAY, N.J. and BANGALORE, India , Aug.
-17, 2022 /PRNewswire/ -- Marlabs Inc., a leading digital solutions company, today announced that it has been awarded the 'Relevant Provider' status across four of the six categories in the ISG Provider Lens™ MarTech Services 2022 Research.
+PISCATAWAY, N.J. and BANGALORE, India, Aug.
+19, 2022 /PRNewswire/ -- Marlabs Inc., a leading digital solutions company, today announced that it has been awarded the 'Relevant Provider' status across four of the six categories in the ISG Provider Lens™ MarTech Services 2022 Research.
 The services include Digital Commerce Optimization, Digital Experience & Content, Social & Relationships and Strategic MarTech Services.

 The ISG Provider Lens™ 2022 MarTech report is an independent service provider comparison report.
 Using data-driven research, ISG analyzes global MarTech Vendors through a proprietary framework across variety of services and technologies to support businesses through digital marketing including digital advertising, strategic services, data analytics, and content capabilities.